simplereach/sranalytics_wordpress/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Updates for compatibility with WordPress VIP

 = 0.1.2 =
 * Use cloudfront link to Reach JS

 = 0.1.1 =
 * Fully translatable with Korean translation files

 = 0.1.0 =
 * Refactoring code to match WordPress VIP standards